andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 messaging component, checking that the repository had received only the correct subset of metrics.

-This seemed most unsatisfactory, and emphasises the need for library writers to consider the question not only of how to test their own code, but also how users of the library will test theirs [?]: ideally we would be able to provide the filtering logic to the metrics library and ask it to list which metrics will be emitted.
+This seemed most unsatisfactory, and emphasises the importance of Michael Feathers' Golden Rule of API Design: "It's not enough to write tests for an API you develop - you have to write unit tests for code that uses your API."
+[Feathers2].
+Ideally we would be able to provide the filtering logic to the metrics library and ask it to list which metrics will be emitted.

-[?]
-TODO: does anyone know a good reference for this?
-I feel like I have
-    read this idea somewhere.

 ### Command line tools